dhruv354/resume_project/README.md

 # Resume Project

-**It is a static website containg my resume, it has details like my profile ids, some of the projects, Education etc.**
+**It is a dynamic website containg my resume, it has details like my profile ids, some of the projects, Education etc.**

 ## Description
 * Built using pure html and css